graphicore/varla-varfo/Emsquare/Volume-01/Issue-01/Main-Article.md

         caption="The em square."
 %}

 In type, this square represents to the type designer two things that are important links to the reader.
-Vertically, the space represents the intersection between lines of text when the font is composed without additional vertical space.
+Vertically, the space represents the intersection between lines of text when the font is composed without additional space between lines.

 {% include emsquare-figure
         src="./images/Figure 2.png"